The benefits of emigration to New Zealand

 There almost seems to be no downside to living in the Land of the Long Cloud.
 It’s safe, it’s friendly and it’s beautiful.

 That’s just the start though.
-Let’s explore the reasons that would motivate the average family to immigrate to New Zealand:
+Let’s explore the reasons that would motivate any family to immigrate to New Zealand:

 Better work-life balance